 Artists

-Introducing the first wave of artists for FOTR 2025 in alphabetical order:
+Introducing the first and second wave of artists for FOTR 2025:

 Arielle Soucy - Arielle Soucy is a Montreal-based singer, multi-instrumentalist, and songwriter who has quickly emerged as a rising star in Quebec's music scene.
 Her debut album, Il n’y a rien que je ne suis pas (2023), was celebrated as the Best Album of the Year by Le Devoir, CISM, Bandcamp, Exclaim!, and other influential outlets.